Equal Justice Under Law

 “The report criticizes the [Tulane] administration's "refusal to provide any but the most generic evidence with respect to the declared state of financial exigency."
 In doing so, it deprived more than 200 terminated faculty members of the ability to assess how such evidence applied to their particular cases.
 In declining to relocate faculty members into alternative positions, the report says, Tulane violated its own policies.
 In splitting the Faculty of Liberal Arts and Sciences into separate schools without faculty consultation, it violated faculty bylaws and AAUP policies.”
 [49]

-Tulane's dismissive response to the requests of AAUP to discuss issues of due process in the actions it took in the aftermath of Hurricane Katrina is clear from the exchange of correspondence between AAUP (see PDF) [50] and Tulane (see PDF) [51].
+Tulane's dismissive response to the requests of AAUP to discuss issues of due process in the actions it took in the aftermath of Hurricane Katrina is clear from the exchange of correspondence between AAUP (see PDF) [59] and Tulane (see PDF) [60].
 The inability of AAUP to exercise any power beyond its ability to censure should be a wakeup call for faculty who have been lulled into the belief that AAUP has any legal authority in Louisiana to compel due process rights in any employment situation.
+Even students appear to be concerned with the censure issue [61].

 The AAUP Takes a Stand